 Check out the complete tutorial on How to Build a Custom WooCommerce Shop Page for detailed, step-by-step instructions.

 Once you're finished, your main shop page should look something like this:

 Method #2: Add a quick view lightbox that includes short description

-For Method #2, we'll show you how to set up the WooCommerce Quick View Pro plugin to add a quick view lightbox button to your shop and archive pages that includes the product short description:
+For Method #2, we'll show you how to set up the WooCommerce Quick View Pro plugin to add a quick view lightbox button to your shop and archive pages.
+This can include the product short description or the long description: